aphenriques/integral/NOTES.md

 ## Problems
 * Xcode migh emmit a linker warning in the form:
   * "Direct access in function ..."
-  * To fix it, on target (not project) settings set:
+  * To fix this, on target (not project) settings set:
     * Inline Methods Hidden > No